jamesagarrett/Martial_Arts_Robot/README.md

 ## Program Details

 ## Credits
-Thank you to Adafruit for providing code to run their PWM/Servo Driver (PCA9685.py) and the Slamtec LIDAR Sensor (adafruit_rplidar.py).
+Thank you to Adafruit for providing code to run their PWM Driver (PCA9685.py) and the Slamtec LIDAR Sensor (adafruit_rplidar.py).
 Both programs, which contain their respective licenses, can be found under the "src" folder along with all other \*.py files.
 They can also be found at their original GitHub links:
 * PCA9685.py: https://github.com/adafruit/Adafruit_Python_PCA9685/tree/master/Adafruit_PCA9685